Information for Examinees Registering for the AMIRAM test via the NITE Website

 If you wish to cancel your registration for the test, you may do so by logging onto the NITE website.
 Your test fee will be reimbursed after a service charge has been deducted, as prescribed by law.
 Unless otherwise specified by law, if you submit a request up to five (5) days before the test, the service fee will be 30% of the test fee; if your request is received later than that, the service fee will be 45% of the test fee.

-The computer program used for the AMIRAM is highly reliable and errors in calculating scores are extremely rare.
-Nonetheless, NITE allows examinees to request a reevaluation of their test file.
-There is a service charge for reevaluation, but if the reevaluation confirms that an error occurred, this charge will be fully refunded.
+The computer program used for the AMIRAM is highly reliable and errors in calculating scores are extremely rare, but NITE offers interested examinees the opportunity to request a re-evaluation of their test file.
+There is a service charge for re-evaluation.
+If the re-evaluation confirms that an error in calculating your score indeed occurred, you will receive a full refund.
+You may request that your test file be re-evaluated by logging onto the NITE website, or by sending an answer sheet re-evaluation form to the Scoring Department.
+You may submit a request up to three months after the test date.

 Any complaint regarding the test should be addressed in writing, by email, to the Customer Relations Bureau, via the NITE website, within one week of the test date.
 A complaint received later than this will not be processed, in part because of the difficulty of conducting a check of a test administration long after it occurred.